-Domain: Communication and Collaboration lm plementa ation Stat :us Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet yet B Fully 32.
+Domain: Communication and Collaboration Im plementa ation Stat :us Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet et B A Fully 32.
 Reports of progress toward implementing inclusive practices are disseminated to families, school district personnel, and community members annually.
 At the end of the school year, the school provides a report to the district that includes progress toward implementing and improving inclusive practices.
 The school administrator provides a report to families as part of school open house activities.
 The school administrator provides a report to all school personnel as part of pre-school activities and throughout the year.
 The school administrator provides a report to other school administrators during district meetings.
-Y Progress Reports-Quarterly Sugge sted Measures: Annual summary report o f BPIE priority indicators and resulting improvement efforts and outc omes.
-Note: See indicator #2; BPIE results should be em bedded as goals in a plan for short-term and long-term im provemen t.
+Y Data are shared with all stakeholders.
+Sugge sted Measures: Annual summary report o f BPIE priority indicators and resulting improvement efforts s and outc omes.
+Note: See indicator #2; BPIE results should be en nbedded as goals in a plan for short-term and long-term in nproveme nt.
 Comm ents:

-Domain: Communication and Collaboration Indicator Examples or Evidence of Practice Implementation Status tus Not Partially Fully Data Sources/Supporting Evidence yet В Α rully 33.
+Domain: Communication and Collaboration Implementation Status tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α , 33.
 The school uses a person-centered planning process for SWDs.
 There is an established protocol for facilitating a smooth transition for SWDs from grade to grade and school to school.
 Personnel use the Circles of Friends activity to identify natural learning and social/friendship supports for SWDs in general education contexts.
 Person-centered planning is used for SWDs to plan for independent living, postsecondary education and careers.
 SWDs have opportunities to learn and practice skills associated with self-determination.
 Personnel use the Students Transitioning to Adult Roles (STAR) process for SWDs transitioning from school to postsecondary education.
 Personnel use the Planning Alternative Tomorrows with Hope (PATH) or McGill Action Planning System (MAPS) to determine person-centered planning goals for the future in general education and community contexts.
 The school involves adult and community agencies and postsecondary education institutions in person-centered planning.
-Meetings w/teachers Suggested Measures: Policies and procedures for transition, STAR, PATH, MAPS, and Circles of Friends graphics and participant rosters, IEP goals, postschool outcomes data.
+Matriculation meetings School Tours Freshman Invasion Fly Like an Eagle Community Agencies Post Secondary options such as: Project Wow, Project Search, College Living Experience Consult with Vocational Rehabilitation Suggested Measures: Policies and procedures for transition, STAR, PATH, MAPS, and Circles of Friends graphics and participant rosters, IEP goals, postschool outcomes data.
 Note: The input of all stakeholders, including family members and peers, should be considered in determining the supports needed for SWDs to achieve the most desirable outcome.
 Please see the Appendices: Glossary of Terms for definitions of the terms person centered planning and self-determination.
 For more information on STAR, PATH, MAPS and Circles of Friends, please refer to the Appendices: Resource/Publications section.
-Comments:
+Comn nents: